ZcashFoundation/frost/frost-core/README.md

-Base traits and types in Rust that implement ['Two-Round Threshold Schnorr Signatures with FROST'](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/) generically for `frost-core::Ciphersuite` implementations.
+Base traits and types in Rust that implement ['Two-Round Threshold Schnorr Signatures with FROST'](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/) generically for [`Ciphersuite`] implementations.

+For key generation, refer to the [`keys`] module.
+For round-specific types and functions, refer to the [`round1`] and [`round2`] modules.
+This module contains types and functions not directly related to key generation and the FROST rounds.

 ## Status ⚠

-The FROST specification is not yet finalized, and this codebase has not yet been audited or released.
-The APIs and types in `frost-core` are subject to change.
+The FROST specification is not yet finalized, though no significant changes are expected at this point.
+This code base has been audited by NCC.
+The APIs and types in `frost-core` are subject to change during the release candidate phase, and will follow SemVer guarantees after 1.0.0.

 ## Usage